isc-projects/bind9/bin/nsupdate/nsupdate.rst

 .. option:: -o

-   This option enables a non-standards-compliant variant of GSS-TSIG used by Windows 2000.
+   This option is deprecated.
+Previously, it enabled a non-standards-compliant variant of GSS-TSIG that was used by Windows 2000.
+Since that OS is now long past its end of life, this option is now treated as a synonym for :option:`-g`.

 .. option:: -O